 Full COVID safety measures are in place within the Rangers Charity Foundation’s delivery space, but people are advised to adhere to Government guidelines.
 Longer term, the course will act as a drop-in service but, due to current restrictions around Covid-19, the Foundation currently requires a strict sign-up policy to ensure we keep within the numbers of people the centre can hold with social distancing procedures in place.

-Team Talk will take place at the Ibrox Community Hub every Wednesday night, starting 18 November, from 6 – 8pm and is available for all adult males.
+Team Talk virtual sessions take place every Wednesday night from 6 – 8pm and are available for all adult males.
+There is also a 12 week in-person group at the same time at Ibrox.
 You can take part on any week, but places will be limited so please first register your interest by emailing firstname.lastname@example.org.